peteroupc/peteroupc.github.io/random.md

 For shuffling purposes, `B` can usually be calculated for different lists using the Python code in the [**appendix**](#Suggested_Entropy_Size); see also (van Staveren 2000, "Lack of randomness")<sup>[**(27)**](#Note27)</sup>.
 For example, `B` is 226 (bits) for a 52-item list.
 For shuffling purposes, an application MAY limit `B` to 256 or greater, in cases when variety of permutations is not important.

-<a id=Unique_Random_Numbers></a>
+<a id=Unique_Random_Identifiers></a>
-### Unique Random Numbers
+### Unique Random Identifiers

 Some applications require generating unique identifiers, especially to identify database records or other shared resources.
 Such identifiers include auto-incremented numbers, sequentially assigned numbers, random numbers, and combinations of these.
 Whenever practical, an application SHOULD NOT treat an identifier as uniquely identifying a resource unless&mdash;

-- it checks that identifier for uniqueness, or
+- it checks that identifier for uniqueness within the desired scope and range, or
-- it generates that identifier in a way that ensures uniqueness of identifiers in the desired range.
+- it generates that identifier in a way that ensures uniqueness of identifiers within that scope and range.

 An application can generate unique (not necessarily random) `B`-bit integers&mdash;